FISHARMNIC/docs/resources/pages/Formats/class.md

 `this` can be used inside of methods and constructors as a reference to the instance that is calling it.
 Modifiying any of the properties of `this` will result in the modification of the instance that called it.

+It's important to note that `this` is a dynamic type by default.
+Do *NOT* assign `this` to another variable without using `borrow` (unless you know what you're doing).
+If you are confused, it is explained [here](/docs/Dynamics/explanation.md).

 ## Constructors

 <section style="padding-left: 100px">